Campus Status and Updates

-Textbooks are always available to rent or purchase in digital or printed format from the bookstore website.
+Textbooks are also available to rent or purchase in digital or printed format from the bookstore website.
 Students are encouraged to consider rental or digital options to help lower the cost of textbooks.
 You may highlight and make notes in both used and new rented textbooks.
 You may also convert a rented textbook to a purchase any time during the semester by paying the difference between the rental and purchase price.

-Full first and last name
+Recipient's first and last name

 100 Ochre Point Ave.

-Newport, RI 02840
+Newport, RI 02840-4192

 All students and employees are required to carry their Salve Regina ID at all times while on campus.
 Students and employees who need to obtain a new Salve Regina ID can visit the card office, located in the garden level of McKillop Library, Room 002.
 Regular hours are 8:30 a.m. to 4:30 p.m.
 Monday through Friday.
-Students who need a new ID should call ahead to (401) 341-2985 and enter McKillop from Lawrence Avenue.

 Graduate students who do not live locally may send a passport-like photo that meets these guidelines to firstname.lastname@example.org from their Salve Regina email address.
 IDs will be mailed to the address on file with the Office of the Registrar (please note that we cannot mail to P.O. boxes).
 If you have recently moved, please submit a change of address form to the Office of the Registrar.

-Final reporting - all funding has been exhausted as of Oct.
-20.
+Final reporting: All funding was exhausted as of Oct.
+20, 2020.

 - Total funds received: $857,705